rvdpas/meesterproef/readme.md

 # Meesterproef - Persgroep application

+In this repository, you will find the code for De Persgroep application.

 ## Getting Started

 To get this application working on your system, please follow the steps as described below.